smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Menus and Keyboards/index.md

 !@

 ### Presenting a Menu
 To show a popup menu to the user, you must present the menu.
-If some or all of the cells in the menu have not yet been preloaded, calling the `present` API will preload the cells and then present menu once all the cells have been uploaded.
+If some or all of the cells in the menu have not yet been preloaded, calling the `present` API will preload the cells and then present the menu once all the cells have been uploaded.
 Calling `present` without preloading the cells can take longer than if the cells were preloaded earlier in the app's lifecycle especially if your cell has voice commands.
 Subsequent menu presentations using the same cells will be faster because the library will reuse those cells (unless you have deleted them).

 ##### Menu - List
 ###### Ford HMI